 The homomorphism $\pi_1(E_1)\to \pi_1(E_2)$ is then read off by identifying the generating loops of $\pi_1(E_1)$ as words in the generating loops of $\pi_1(E_2)$.
 In the case of $S_1$ unknotted, as considered below, this is straightforward.
 If $S_1$ is itself knotted (and similarly if this process is carried out repeatedly for higher $S_i$, then the generators of $\pi_1(E_1)$ may be more complicated, but the principle of the calculation is the same.

-\begin{ex}{\em We begin with the case of a dyadic solenoid
+\begin{ex} {\em We begin with the case of a dyadic solenoid

-In Figure 2.\ we see two different possible embeddings of a tubular neighbourhood of the second stage in a tubular neighbourhood of the first, in each case the first being a simple solid (unkotted) torus.
+In Figure 2 we see two different possible embeddings of a regular neighbourhood of the second stage in a regular neighbourhood of the first, in each case the first being a simple solid (unkotted) torus.
 We denote the orientation of this initial torus by $X$, as shown in the top diagram, and the corresponding generator of $\pi_1(E_1)=\Z$ by $x$.

-In the left hand example, the second stage is unknotted in the first.
+In the left hand example, the second stage is unknotted, as the first.
 There is only one arc, called $A$, and so $\pi_1(E_2)=\Z=\langle a\rangle$.
 (There is one crossing, but it gives only the trivial relation $a=aaa^{-1}$.)
 The loop $x$ passes around $A$ twice, giving (taking in to account the orientations) $x\mapsto aa$.
-Iterating this construction, where each solid surface $S_{i+1}$ is unknotted in the preceding $S_i$ we obtain the fundamental group of the unknotted dyadic solenoid simply as
+Iterating this construction, where each handlebody $S_{i+1}$ is unknotted in $S^3$ we obtain the knot group of the unknotted dyadic solenoid simply as

-In the right hand example, the solid torus $S_2$ is knotted inside $S_1$, here as a trefoil.
+In the right hand example, the solid torus $S_2$ inside $S_1$ is knotted, here as a trefoil.
 While the fundamental group of the complement of $S_1$ is still $\Z=\langle x\rangle$, that of the complement of $S_2$ will be the knot group of the trefoil.
 Use of the Wirtinger presentation as described for the figure shown gives

 and the image of $x$ is the common word $ab=ca=bc$.